thaiseq/ChurnAnalysis/README.md

       Accuracy: 96% labeled correctly
       Precision: 93% labeled as churn actually churned (5% were wrongly labeled as churn)
       Recall: 74% that actually churned were labeled as churn (2% of churn users were labeled as non-churn)

+   The best results achieved by the [OpenML](https://www.openml.org/t/167141) users for this dataset have had results similar to this one, 95% accuracy using Random Forest.
+However, in this project, we were able to optimize this result using Gradient Boosted Classifier, with 96% accuracy.

 # 6. Tools
     Jupyter notebook, Python (Sklearn, Pandas, Numpy, Matplotlib and Seaborn)

    Code: [link](https://github.com/thaiseq/Analytics/blob/master/Telecom%20Data%20Churn%20Analysis.ipynb)